minseven/sta250.hw2/README.md

 (2) Once all the jobs have been finished, then type qsub ./run_Rp3.sh.
 This will measure all the statistics that we measured in HW1.
 To be specific, it will first run run_Rp3.py to gather all the separte frequency tables into one table file.
 And then ./run_Rp3.R will measure the statistics with the combined file.

+[Part 2]

+Method:

+The method that I employ here is using R parallel package called "snow".
+It uses multiple cores in parallel for processing R functions.

+Running codes:

+(1) make sure that all csv files are in csv directory under home directory.

+(2) run R --slave < run_Rparallel.R